paszu/3DSRepo/Region-Changing.md

 #### What you need

 * The latest release of [GodMode9](https://github.com/d0k3/GodMode9/releases/)
-* The 9.2.0 ctrtransfer image for your device and region:
+* The 9.2.0 ctrtransfer image for your device and the region you want to switch to:
   +    <a href="https://plailect.github.io/Guide/9.2.0-20E_ctrtransfer_n3DS.torrent" target="_blank">New 3DS 9.2.0 - EUR - ctrtransfer</a> ([mirror]()) ([mirror]())
   +    <a href="https://plailect.github.io/Guide/9.2.0-20J_ctrtransfer_n3DS.torrent" target="_blank">New 3DS 9.2.0 - JPN - ctrtransfer</a> ([mirror]()) ([mirror]())
   +    <a href="https://plailect.github.io/Guide/9.2.0-20U_ctrtransfer_n3DS.torrent" target="_blank">New 3DS 9.2.0 - USA - ctrtransfer</a> ([mirror]()) ([mirror]())
 ~
   +    <a href="https://plailect.github.io/Guide/9.2.0-20E_ctrtransfer_o3ds.torrent" target="_blank">Old 3DS or 2DS 9.2.0 - EUR - ctrtransfer</a> ([mirror]()) ([mirror]())
   +    <a href="https://plailect.github.io/Guide/9.2.0-20J_ctrtransfer_o3ds.torrent" target="_blank">Old 3DS or 2DS 9.2.0 - JPN - ctrtransfer</a> ([mirror]()) ([mirror]())
-  +    <a href="https://plailect.github.io/Guide/9.2.0-20U_ctrtransfer_o3ds.torrent" target="_blank">Old 3DS or 2DS 9.2.0 - USA - ctrtransfer</a> ([mirror]()) ([mirror]())_
+  +    <a href="https://plailect.github.io/Guide/9.2.0-20U_ctrtransfer_o3ds.torrent" target="_blank">Old 3DS or 2DS 9.2.0 - USA - ctrtransfer</a> ([mirror]()) ([mirror]())

 #### Instructions

 **Some consoles have a `SecureInfo_B` instead of `SecureInfo_A`; this is fine and you should use `SecureInfo_B` for the relevant steps.**

+##### Section I - Prep work

 1. Copy `GodMode9.bin` from the GodMode9 zip to the `/luma/payloads` folder on your SD card
 1. Rename `GodMode9.bin` in `/luma/payloads` to `up_GodMode9.bin`
+1. Copy the 9.2.0 ctrtransfer image to the `/files9/` folder on your SD card
-4. Eject your SD card and put it back in your 3DS
+4. Reinsert your SD card into your 3DS
-4. Boot into arm9loaderhax Decrypt9 by holding X during boot
+4. Open Decrypt9 from arm9loaderhax by holding X during boot

-// ???
+1. Go to "SysNAND Options", then "SysNAND Transfer", then "Auto CTRNAND Transfer"
+2. Select the 9.2.0 ctrtransfer image when prompted by pressing A
+2. Backup SysNAND to `NANDmin.bin` when prompted by pressing A
+3. Allow the transfer process to proceed automatically, this may take some time
+2. Once the transfer is complete, press Select to eject your SD card
+3. Put your SD card in your computer, then copy `NANDmin.bin` and `NANDmin.bin.sha` from the `/files9/` folder on your SD card to a safe location; make backups in multiple locations; this backup will save you from a brick if anything goes wrong in the future **(Your backup should match one of the sizes on [this](https://github.com/Plailect/Guide/wiki/NAND-Size) page; if it does not, you should delete it and make a new one!)**
+4. Delete the 9.2.0 ctrtransfer image from the `/files9/` folder on your SD card after copying it
+5. Reinsert your SD card into your 3DS

+##### Section II - Editing SecureInfo

-5. Boot into arm9loaderhax GodMode9 by holding Up during boot
-**(Be VERY careful with this tool, it can brick you if you misuse it, even with arm9loaderhax installed!)**
+6. Press Start then hold Up to reboot into arm9loaderhax GodMode9 **(Be VERY careful with this tool, it can brick you if you misuse it, even with arm9loaderhax installed!)**
 14. Navigate to `SYSNAND CTRNAND` -> `rw` -> `sys`
 15. Press Y on `SecureInfo_A` to copy it